GZod01/werobot-website/content/blog/Premiere_journee_a_Athenes_-FGC_2024-_-.en.md

-We then set off to meet all the other teams already in the hangar.
+We then set off to meet all the other teams already in the stadium.
 We met almost all the teams on this first day, the perfect opportunity to get to know each other, and there's nothing better than exchanging gifts!
-So it was with great pleasure that we presented all team members with our superb medals, 3d printed by NAE (Normandie AeroEspace) !
+So it was with great pleasure that we presented all team members with our superb medals, 3d printed by NAE (Normandie AeroEspace) and FAN (Fabrication Additive en Normandie) !

 <br><br>